-If some one says “we can pursue bhagavAn only if he is distinct and more glorious than the worldly pleasures that are to be given up”, AzhwAr explains to them that bhagavAn is devoid of any defects, filled with all auspicious qualities, being distinct from chith and achith and because of all of these, he is most enjoyable.
+If someone says “We can pursue bhagavAn only if he is distinct from and more glorious than the worldly pleasures which are to be given up”, AzhwAr explains to them that bhagavAn is devoid of any defects, filled with all auspicious qualities, being distinct from chith and achith and because of all of these, he is most enjoyable.
 Thus, give up attachment to these faulty aspects and approach him.

 Highlights from nanjIyar‘s vyAkyAnam

 - illadhum – non-existing – It is not said as non-existing because of lack of pramANam (authentic explanation) of achith or because of achith being an illusory aspect (as explained by adhvaitha/mAyAvAdha philosophers).
 It is due to the fact that achith is perishable (has total transformation of itself) that it is said as “illadhu“.

 - uLLadhum – existing – due to the distinction from “illadhu“, i.e., chith does not change itself ever, it is called “uLLadhu“.

 - illadhum uLLadhum – chith and achith are explained as sath and asath in srIvishNu purANam “yadhasthi yannAsthi” (existing and non-existing) and thaiththirIya upanishadh “sathyanchcha anruthancha” (truth and false).
 It can also be explained as achith which is the abode of AthmA and AthmA which resides in achith – in this context “il” in thamizh is explained as house and “uL” is explained as “that which is inside”.